Anatomy and Function of the Electrical System

 Under some abnormal conditions, certain heart tissue is capable of starting a heartbeat, or becoming the "pacemaker," just like the sinus node.
 An arrhythmia (abnormal heartbeat) may occur when:

-The heart's natural pacemaker (the sinus node) develops an abnormal rate or rhythm.
+The heart's natural pacemaker (the sinus node) becomes diseased and slows down

 Symptoms of an arrhythmia can include heart palpitations, shortness of breath, dizziness, or fainting.

 Your doctor may do an ECG (electrocardiogram) to evaluate the rhythm of the heart.
-This is a painless test that involves recording the electrical activity of your heart with several small stickers attached to your chest.
-If the electrical rhythm is abnormal, medication or surgery may be needed.
+This painless test involves recording the electrical activity of your heart with several small stickers attached to your chest.
+If the electrical rhythm is abnormal, you may need medicine or a procedure.

 Online Medical Reviewer: Bass, Pat F. III, MD, MPH